rithwikrajendran/nids/README.md

 # Intrusion detection system
-A simple network intrusion detection system using classification (decision tree &amp; xG boost)
+A simple network intrusion detection system using classification (decision tree &amp; xG boost).
+This was done as a mini-pet project using a toy dataset.

 __Loading and Summarizing the dataset__